Index vs. OJS: What differences determine the choice of an editorial management system?

 Features that differentiate Index from OJS

-1. Comprehensive service: In addition to manuscript management, we offer support for layout, indexing, and style editing.
-Everything is included in a single package, eliminating the need to search for additional providers.
+1. Comprehensive service: In addition to manuscript management, we offer support for layout, indexing , and style editorial management

 2. Automatic updates: Improvements and updates are performed periodically without user intervention, avoiding technical complications.